jhipster/jhipster-lite/src/main/resources/generator/server/springboot/mvc/sample/feature/sample.md

 # Sample feature

-Looks like you added a sample feature to your project...
+It looks like you added a sample feature to your project...

 This feature is a simple business example and exercise for this kind of projects.
 Here's the business context: